wp-plugins/twine-social/readme.txt

 == Screenshots ==

 1. Embed a social media feed wall of your social media content on your Wordpress page.
 TwineSocial supports responsive layouts, integrated video player, and infinite scroll.
 2. Responsive layout and infinite scroll.
-Choose your layout and theme.
-3. An intuitive settings panel helps you configure your Plugin.
-4. Embed your TwineSocial feed in a widget/sidebar
-5. Configure your TwineSocial widget.
+3. Choose from a library of themes: galleries, live display feeds, video players, and more.
+4. An example of the Photo Grid theme.
+5. Features a built-in video and photo player.
+6. Easy to customize from within WordPress.
+5. Works as a sidebar widget as well.

 == Changelog ==